 Trader Joe’s Spinach Lasagna (not gluten or dairy free, I heat these up for my husband)

-Foodies Veggie Burger or Hilary’s Veggie Burger – Quickly heat up a veggie burger and put over bed of greens tossed with your favorite dressing, topped with hummus.
+Dr. Praeger Veggie Burgers – Quickly heat up a veggie burger and put over bed of greens tossed with your favorite dressing, topped with hummus.

-Applegate Farm Hot Dogs – Boil up some hot dogs, slice and serve with ketchup/mustard/special sauce along with sauerkraut, a can of low sodium, organic baked beans, and salad or cooked greens.
+Applegate Farm Hot Dogs – Boil up some grass-fed hot dogs, slice and serve with ketchup/mustard/special sauce along with sauerkraut, a can of low sodium organic baked beans, and salad or cooked greens.

 Bilinski Sausages – Slice and saute with an onion and bell pepper while pasta is cooking.
 Toss all together with a little tomato sauce and butter for a quick sausage peppers and onion.